bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

   prefer a certain bootloader or want to use full disk encryption, that may influence your decision here.

-- Note that you may not necessarily have to keep around any of the distro's files (sans things like a bootloader).
+- You may not necessarily have to keep around any of the distro's files (sans things like a bootloader).
 Depending on how you set things up, you're welcome to remove the hijacked distro when you're done with the Bedrock Linux installation (or, certainly, you're welcome to keep the distro's files and use them as part of your Bedrock Linux system).
 Thus, if there is a distro which provides an installation process you like, but you do not like the resulting system, that would be a viable choice here.
 The main caveat is if you have some special partitioning scheme (e.g. full disk encryption), you may have special requirements for your kernel/initrd or init to utilize it that other distros may not be able to fulfill.
 This will then require you retain the installation distro.

 - You will need to compile a Bedrock Linux userland tarball.
 While this can be done from another distro/machine and copied over to the installation distro install, it may be easier to have the installation distro compile it.
 This will then require the installation distro can provide the following:

 	- gcc.
 Note there is a bug in gcc 4.8.2 and 4.9.0 (and 4.9.1?) which will keep it from being able to properly compile one of Bedrock Linux's dependences, the musl libc.
-Thus, it would be useful to pick a distro that can provide either an older or newer version of gcc, such as 4.7.X or below, or 4.9.2 or higher.
+It would be useful to pick a distro that can provide either an older or newer version of gcc, such as 4.7.X or below, or 4.9.2 or higher.
 	- make
 	- git.
 This will be used to acquire source code, both Bedrock Linux's and source code for required third party software.